nicklockwood/layout/README.md

 ## Installation

-The latest built binary of LayoutTool is included in the project, and you can just drag-and-drop it to install.
+The latest built binary of LayoutTool is included in the project inside the `LayoutTool` directory, and you can just drag-and-drop it to install.

 To ensure compatibility, always update LayoutTool at the same time as updating the Layout framework, because using an old version of LayoutTool to process XML files containing newer features may result in data loss or corruption.